toml-lang/toml/README.md

 For writing long strings without introducing extraneous whitespace, end a line with a `\`.
 The `\` will be trimmed along with all whitespace (including newlines) up to the next non-whitespace character or closing delimiter.
-If the first two characters after the opening delimiter are a backslash and a newline (`0x5C0A`), then they will both be trimmed along with all whitespace (including newlines) up to the next non-whitespace character or closing delimiter.
+If the first characters after the opening delimiter are a backslash and a newline (`0x5C0A` or `0x5C0D0A`), then they will both be trimmed along with all whitespace and newlines up to the next non-whitespace character or closing delimiter.
 All of the escape sequences that are valid for basic strings are also valid for multi-line basic strings.

 ```toml
 # The following strings are byte-for-byte equivalent: